GEOG 101 Earth Studies (6 ECT)

 The Course aims to learn about remote sensing and satellite imagery, starting out with an introduction to imagery data and the electromagnetic spectrum.
 Students also learn how to find and download satellite imagery online and how to use it in land use analysis and mapmaking process.
 Students also learn to use fundamental image interpretation and state-of-the-art object-based image analysis methods to detect, identify, and delineate landforms and features of interest using medium and high-resolution digital satellite and airborne multispectral imagery (Landsat, Sentinel, and NAIP), as well as lidar-derived elevation datasets.

 GEOG 320 Caspian Studies (6 ECT)

 Study about the Caspian Sea.
-Caspian Sea is a largest enclosed body in the World.
-This huge lake has an important role in economic, cultural and recreational life of Azerbaijan.
+The Caspian Sea is the largest enclosed body in the World.
+This huge lake has an important role in the economic, cultural and recreational life of Azerbaijan.
 Major topics include: Meteorology and Hydrology of the Caspian Sea, Rivers flowing into the Caspian Sea, Level fluctuations.
 Flora and fauna, Fish species, Oil and Gas Resources, Oil industry, Environmental Problems, Political problems

 GEOG 402 Geographical Information Systems (6 ECT)